 It’s apple season once again!
 So, take your favorite kind of apples and start preparing these easy Apple Turnovers with Puff Pastry — a delicious and filling snack that adults and kids would surely love!

 Don't know about you, but here in Stockholm, we have good apples available in the supermarket the whole-year-round.

 But if you want them at their best, autumn is the time of the year when you should prepare all your favorite apple dishes.

 So, here’s one of my favorites, apple turnovers with puff pastry — and you don’t even need to prepare your own pastry!

-- Puff Pastry – the ones you buy from the supermarket are excellent for making these apple turnovers.
+- Puff pastry - the ones you buy from the supermarket are excellent for this apple turnovers recipe.

-- Brown sugar – muscovado, demerara; you can use any type of brown sugar.
+- Brown sugar - muscovado, demerara; you can use any type of brown sugar you want.